mariakyoroghlyan/ci4-site-2/README.md

-# STUDIO SHOO
+# Website with Ci4

-STUDIO SHOO is a portfolio and presentation website for an interior design studio, showcasing projects, team, awards, and media.
+This is a portfolio and presentation website for an interior design studio, showcasing projects, team, awards, and media.
 The site is built using PHP and its framework CI4 and static HTML/CSS/JS, and is structured for easy deployment and customization.

 ## Features